- What is Community Benefits Agreement, or CBA?

 Report Back: The City will also be reporting back on a few items that will help the City to understand best practices and bring forward additional recommendations for City Council to make an informed decision.
 This includes:

 2020 report back: A) Recommendations to advance the City of Toronto's community benefit initiatives, including additional and/or higher minimum hard targets; B) a jurisdictional scan of best practices related to hard targets on community benefits, including community engagement, criteria and actual hard targets; and C) an indication of the required resources to move the Community Benefits Framework forward.
+UPDATE FEBRUARY 5, 2021: City Council approved changes to strengthen the CBA Framework.

 2022 report back: Status update on the Community Benefits Framework Implementation Plan, and recommendations for Community Benefits Framework future direction.